crazy-giraffe-software/dmxdemonstrator/hardware/control-pro/README.md

 ### Passive components

-The control-pro has a few resistors and capacitors listed on the schematic.
-The capacitors are included in the control-pro online parts list [here](https://www.sparkfun.com/wish_lists/160543).
-The resistors are included in the common parts list [here](https://www.sparkfun.com/wish_lists/160406).
+The Control Pro has a few passive listed on the schematic and are included in the common parts list [here](https://www.sparkfun.com/wish_lists/160406).

 ## Version History